Africa Studies

 About the Program

 Africa Studies examines these challenges directly, providing evidence-based research and policy recommendations to African governments, regional bodies such as the African Union and ECOWAS, international development partners, and youth-led organizations.
-Our work focuses on strengthening electoral integrity, countering violent extremism, reducing youth unemployment through entrepreneurship and skills training, improving agricultural productivity to fight hunger, and expanding access to quality primary, secondary, and higher education.
+Our work focuses on advancing policies and initiatives that strengthen electoral integrity, counter violent extremism, reduce youth unemployment through entrepreneurship and skills development, improve agricultural productivity to combat hunger, and expand access to quality education at all levels.

 Key Research Areas